About Daniel Weber

 “Art is something that is going to help us

-Now we are going through this deconstruction, this breakdown of modernity and we are beginning to see perhaps the horizon of a new way of being; we are going to have to change” –Daniel Weber
+in the transition from this modern world, Now we are going through this deconstruction, this breakdown of modernity and we are beginning to see perhaps the horizon of a new way of being; we are going to have to change” –Daniel Weber

 Daniel Weber